dbasilio/zsh-config/README.md

 If you wish to change this, before running this script, run `export DEFAULT_SHELL_DIR=~/code` and replace `~/code` with your preferred destination.

+#### VSCode Caveat
+If a terminal is opened from VSCode, it navigates to the opened repo, which is much better UX.
+If a terminal is opened from VSCode, we don't change the shell directory.

 ### 4. Run the install script

 Run the following to install the dependencies and set up the config.